beat-jet-lag

 My plan was to sleep as much as I honestly could throughout both flights because arriving at 12pm on a Friday afternoon in Sydney was technically 3am UK time.

 When you board the plane, the pilot usually tells everyone what the local time is.
 Set your watch straight away so you can try and adapt to the hours as soon as possible.
-There’s nothing worse than going on about how it’s like 5am my time right now.
+There’s nothing worse than going on about how it’s like 5am your time right now.
 It doesn’t help anyone.

 On the first flight, I watched one movie and then fell asleep for a solid 9 hours.
 This was purely because I took a Phenergan tablet about 30 minutes before I fell asleep.
 Interestingly I didn’t take one on the way to England and kept waking up every hour or so.